-The funeral plan is personalised according to our clients' needs.
+Our funeral plan, underwritten by Centrig Life Insurance Company Limited, is personalised according to our clients' needs.
 Clients can get up to R100 000 cover for themselves and cover for up to 21 family members.

 Clients can select a level of cover or premium, depending on their requirements.
 Our clients can also choose a premium that fits their budget and we calculate the cover accordingly - putting the client in control of their own financial decisions.